Frequently asked questions about the One Canadian Economy Act

 The One Canadian Economy Bill was advanced with urgency given the need for a timely response in the current economic context.

-The United States imposition of tariffs has upended Canada’s longstanding economic partnership with its southern neighbour.
-In response, Canada needs to immediately bolster its economic resilience by encouraging internal trade, diversifying external trade, building trade-enabling infrastructure projects, and responsibly developing energy and natural resources.
+In response to changes to Canada’s longstanding economic partnerships, Canada needs to immediately bolster its economic resilience by encouraging internal trade, diversifying external trade, building trade-enabling infrastructure projects, and responsibly developing energy and natural resources.

 Canada must build critical new infrastructure at speeds not seen in generations.
 This includes the infrastructure to diversify our trading relationships and to become an energy superpower in both clean and conventional energies.